arempe93/bunny-mock/README.md

 ## Usage

 BunnyMock can be injected into your RabbitMQ application in place of Bunny for testing.

-### Example

 Consider the following example of an RabibtMQ helper module, in Rails

 ```ruby
 require 'bunny'